Prof. Dr. Iris K. Schneider – Chair

 Originally from the Netherlands, Iris Schneider obtained her Ph.D. from the University of Amsterdam and did her postdoc at the VU University Amsterdam and the University of Southern California.
-She is now a Junior Professor at the University of Cologne, where she leads the Social and Economic Cognition Lab.
+From 2016 to 2022, she was a Junior Professor at the University of Cologne.
+She now holds the chair for Social Psychology at the Technical University in Dresden where she heads the Social and Economic Cognition Lab.
 She is obsessed with understanding ambivalence – the experience of mixed feelings- – from all possible angles.
 She also studies the influence of spatial distance on judgment and decision-making.
 Her work is currently funded by the German Research Foundation (DFG) and the Center for Social and Economic Behavior in Cologne and has also been funded by the Dutch Scientific Organization (NWO).
-Her full academic CV can be found here, and her Google Scholar Profile here.
-OSF profile: osf.io/wp2ck
+Her full academic CV

 Dr. Farid Anvari – Postdoctoral Research Fellow